 There are a few ways you can access your line of credit.
 Both your phone and computer allow you to withdraw the amount you need for the moment and have funds deposited directly into your PayPal account or checking account.
 The Kabbage Card, as another option, is a physical Visa card that can run as either credit or debit.
 Although the card is convenient for business owners on the go, make sure to use it wisely.

 Take note that each withdrawal from your line of credit is considered a separate short-term loan with its own terms and fees.
 Even if you have several short-term loans with Kabbage, you’ll still make just one monthly payment.

-OnDeck: Best for established businesses
+OnDeck: Best for repeat borrowing

-Fundbox: Best for borrowers with low credit
+Fundbox: Best for bad credit

 From its lenient requirements to its fast access to cash, placing Fundbox on our list of best short-term lenders was a no-brainer.
 As a revolving line of credit for small businesses, Fundbox can approve you within a mere 10 minutes.